 OI means open interest, or how many open contracts there are during the contract’s history.
 In this case, there are 312 contracts open.

-Earnings 7/19 shows that Microsoft’s next earnings date, which is before this contract expires.
+Earnings 7/19 shows that Microsoft’s next earnings date, which is

 Read More: How to Find Unusual Options Activity